 Property Conveyancing – What You Need to Know!

-The process of conveyancing revolves around the drafting and signing of the contract for sale.
+The role of a conveyancer is to work on the process of conveyancing which revolves around the drafting and signing of the contract for sale of a property.
 The vendor’s solicitor drafts the contract and sends to the buyer’s solicitor with accompanying documentation e.g. the BER Certificate and Advisory Report.
 The buyer’s solicitor in turn scrutinises the contract and accompanying documentation to ensure that all is in order and that (s)he is happy for his/her client to sign the contract.
 This involves checking for any issue which may affect the type of ownership that the buyer is seeking such as planning issues, compulsory purchase orders, rights of way, mapping issues etc.

 How Long Does Conveyancing Typically Take?